pal1000/mesa-dist-win/buildscript/readme.md

 Use Python 2.7.
 Mesa3D Scons build system was written using Python 2 syntax.
 Trying to use Python 3 leads to Python crash at this moment.
 Use the installer.
 Make sure it's dropped in `.\python` if you don't want to add it to PATH system-wide.
 Make sure pip is installed.
 Sometimes it isn't.
 If it isn't get it from [here](https://pip.pypa.io/en/stable/installing/).
 - [pywin32 for Python 2.7](https://sourceforge.net/projects/pywin32/files/);

 It must match in architecture with Python.
+There is a bug in the installer.
+For true successful installation you have to open Command Prompt as admin, browse to the folder holding pywin32 installer using CD command and run it from there.
+- setuptools for python.
+The buld script updates it automatically.
+To update manually do `pip install -U setuptools` with python being in PATH.
 - Wheel for python 2.7.
 Required to download Scons via pypi.
 The build script installs it automatically.
 To install manually do `pip install wheel` with python being in PATH.
 - [Scons for python 2.7](https://sourceforge.net/projects/scons/files/scons/);